-This study examines the moderating effect of individual entrepreneurial orientation on the relationship between entrepreneurship education and student's entrepreneurial intention among Federal University Dutse (FUD) final year students.
-Cross-sectional research design with quantitative questionnaire approach was used to collect data and Human Capital Theory (HCT) as a theoretical basis of the study.
-To validate the model, data from 282 final year students were analysed using the Partial Least Squares Structural Equation Modeling (PLS-SEM).
-The result revealed that both entrepreneurship education and individual entrepreneurial orientation are significantly and positively related to entrepreneurial intention.
-This study recommended that government should ensure not only enriching students with entrepreneurship education, but also a well-built entrepreneurial orientation among youths as it has a direct effect in explaining entrepreneurial intention.
+The persisting rise in unemployment, high population growth and low entrepreneurial intention especially among Nigerian graduates has become a major concern to government and other stakeholders.
+These prompted the government to introduce entrepreneurship education into the curriculum of higher education across the country.
+Therefore, this study examined the moderating effect of individual entrepreneurial orientation on the relationship between entrepreneurship education and student's entrepreneurial intention among FUD final year students.
+The study used cross-sectional research design with quantitative questionnaire approach to collect the data.
+To validate the model, data from 282 final year students were analysed using the Partial Least Squares Structural Equation Modelling (PLS-SEM).
+Overall, the study revealed that both entrepreneurship education and individual entrepreneurial orientation are significantly and positively related to entrepreneurial intention.
+It was also discovered that individual entrepreneurial orientation as a unidimensional construct moderates the relationship between entrepreneurship education and entrepreneurial intention.
+The study used Human Capital Theory HCT as a theoretical basis of the study.
+This study served as one of the pioneering studies with regard to using individual entrepreneurial in moderating the relationship between entrepreneurship education and student entrepreneurial intention.
+This study recommended that other researchers should use the dimensions of entrepreneurial orientation to text their separate moderating effects for further validation.
+As implication to policy, the government should ensure not only enriching students with entrepreneurship education but also well-built entrepreneurial orientation among youths as it has a direct effect as well as strong interaction with other factors in explaining entrepreneurial intention.

-Keywords: Entrepreneurship; Education; Orientation; Human Capital Theory.
+Keywords: Entrepreneurship Education; Entrepreneurial Orientation; Human Capital Theory; Entrepreneurial intention.